aodn/rimrep-examples/poc-data-api/Extracting_Spatial_Data_GBR_Features.md

 spatial extent of a feature.

-We chose to use the `geometry` field in this notebook because it gives us access to fine scale data about a feature.
+We chose to use the `geometry` field in this notebook because it gives us access to fine scale data about a feature (see light blue line in image below).
+The centroid (`X_COORD` and `Y_COORD` fields) would have only given information about a single point (white dot at the centre of the image).
+The extent (dark blue rectangle), on the other hand, would have coarsen the resolution of a feature.

 ![A feature shown in light blue and the extent shown in dark blue](../images/extent_geom.jpeg).